Evolution towards quasi-equilibrium in nematic liquid crystals studied through decoherence of multi-spin multiple-quantum coherences: Description of the pulse sequence

-\insertfig{ht}{FigPaper_MPulsos_JBRT}{9.2}{11}{(a) The pulse sequence used to trace the formation of quasi-equililibrim starts with the phase-shifted pulse pair of the JB sequence, where $t_p$ serves to select the QE state that will develop at the end of the sequence.
-The waiting time $t$ is incremented in steps as well as the phase $\varphi$ of the read pulse.
-Fourier Transformation on $t$ and $\varphi$ gives the spectra of each coherence order separately.
-Within block D of duration $\tau$, the system undergoes a reversion dynamics while evolving towards the quasi-equilibrium.
-The reversion strategies used in the experiment consist of (b): the MREV8 sequence, where $\tau= 12 \tau_1$; or (c): the `magic-sandwich' sequence, where $\tau= 1.5\,\tau_M$}
+\insertfig{ht}{fig:Puls}{FigPaper_MPulsos_JBRT}{9.2}{11}{(a) The pulse sequence used to trace the formation of quasi-equililibrim starts with the phase-shifted pulse pair of the JB sequence, where $t_p$ allows selecting the QE state that develops at the end of the sequence.
+The waiting time $t$ and the phase $\varphi$ of the read pulse are increased in steps.
+Fourier Transform on $t$ and $\varphi$ gives the spectra of each coherence order separately.
+The reversion block $D$ of length $\tau$, suspends evolution under the secular dipolar Hamiltonian, highlighting the effect of decoherence while evolving towards QE.
+The reversion sequences within $D$ blocks are (b): the MREV8, where $\tau = 12\,\tau_1$; or (c): `magic-sandwich' , where $\tau= 1.5\,\tau_M$}

-The experiment proposed in this work, depicted in \fig{FigPaper_MPulsos_JBRT}(a), aims to make visible the effect of decoherence during the development of quasi-equilibrium, we thus ($i$) prepare multiple quantum coherences, ($ii$) display their spectra, and ($iii$) observe the spectra during their evolution towards quasi-equilibrium.
-We prepare the initial state with the first phase shifted pair of pulses of the JB sequence and use the phase $\varphi$ of the read pulse to encode the different coherence orders \cite{cho03}.
-The experiment is repeated while incrementing the waiting time $t$ in steps, so that a Fourier Transform on $t$ and $\varphi$ gives the spectra of each coherence order separately \footnote{ The multiple quantum spectra could also be displayed by using time proportional phase increment \cite{marion1989}.
-Since we were not conditioned by the duration of the experiment we used another strategy to assure the frequency resolution needed. }.
-The important information of the effect of decoherence on the spectra is probed by adding a block, marked as $D$ in \fig{FigPaper_MPulsos_JBRT}(a), at the end of which the free evolution under $\Hd^0$ during time $\tau$ has been reverted.
-The effect of block $D$ is thus to ``filter'' the reversible evolution.
-The consequences of the irreversible mechanisms on the signal are then observed by incrementing the duration of block $D$, as shown in the rows in \fig{FigPaper_MPulsos_JBRT}(a).
+The sequence depicted in rows 2 to 4 of \fig{fig:Puls}(a) aims to make visible the effect of decoherence during the development of QE, we thus \begin{itemize} \item prepare a coherent state with the phase-shifted pulse pair of the JB sequence. \item use the phase $\varphi$ of the read pulse to encode the different coherence orders \cite{cho03}, \item repeat the experiment while incrementing the waiting time $t$ in steps so that a Fourier Transform on $t$ and $\varphi$ gives the spectra of each coherence order separately \cite{footnote_faseprop}. \item scrutinize the evolution during the build-up of QE $\tau < t_{QE}$, by increasing length of block $D$. \end{itemize}